Nickname(s): Hawkeye State

 Here are a few interesting facts about Iowa:

 Iowa has a caucus rather than a primary election.
 The caucus system involves thousands of people gathering in homes, or public places and select delegates who later vote at the various party’s convention.

 The Iowa Supreme Court held that there is no such thing as “separate but equal” in 1863, an astounding 85 years before the US Supreme Court decision of Brown v Board of Education.

-It is the top producer of corn, hogs and eggs in the US and produces one tenth of the Nation’s food supply.
+It is the top producer of corn, hogs and eggs in the US and produces one eleventh of the Nation’s food supply.